-Throughout her career, Ms. LaPorte has also performed as a soloist and chamber musician for many arts organizations, music societies, museums, libraries, musical theatre productions, and educational institutions worldwide.
+Throughout her career, Ms. LaPorte has also performed as a soloist and chamber musician for many arts organizations, music societies, festivals, museums, libraries, musical theatre productions, and educational institutions worldwide.
 She has played for WSHU Public Radio, appeared on television with PBS/WLIW, News 12 Long Island, FiOS 1, KCTU, and as a recording artist she can be heard on Centaur Records.

 Michelle LaPorte earned a Master of Arts Degree in Music from Long Island University and has a Bachelor of Arts Degree in Music Performance from the State University of New York at Stony Brook.
 Ms. LaPorte is currently a member of the National Flute Association, Chamber Music America, and the Delian Music Society.